rawveg/intellillm-playground/README.md

 ### Prompt Parameters

 Prompt parameters transform your templates into interactive mini-applications.
-You can use parameters in your prompts with the `{{ParameterName}}` syntax:
+Use parameters in your prompts with the `{{ParameterName}}` syntax:

 ```markdown
 ---